Equitable/trump/docs/source/dataflow.rst

 Objectification
 ---------------

-The objectification happens via an addition-like setup entailing the instantiation of one or more symbols.
+The objectification happens via an addition-like process entailing the instantiation of one or more symbols.
-The objectification enables downstream applications to work with Sybols names in order to force the caching, and be served reliable data.
+The objectification enables downstream applications to work with symbol names in order to force the caching, and be served reliable data.

 There are two approaches to perform the objectification instantiation of Symbols

 1. First Principles (from ORM)
-2. Template Based (from Python Classes + ORM)
+2. Template Based (from Special Python Classes + ORM)

 First Principles
 ^^^^^^^^^^^^^^^^

 The first principles approach to using Trump is basically direct access to the SQLAlchemy-based object-relational model.
-It's time consuming to develop, but necessary to understand in order to design intelligent templates.
+It's time consuming to develop with, but necessary to understand in order to design new intelligent templates.

 Using Trump's ORM, the process is something akin to: